6 KPIs Every Gaming Company Should Measure and Track

 #1: Keep up with bookkeeping

-It’s very easy to avoid bookkeeping, and inevitably, fall behind.
+It’s very easy to avoid bookkeeping and, inevitably, fall behind.
 In order to calculate your KPIs, you'll need to have accurate financial data and up-to-date books.
-Furthermore, if your company is looking to apply for funding or grants, you’ll need up-to-date books to kick start the application process – and catching up on your bookkeeping can be an incredibly time-consuming process.
+Furthermore, if your company is looking to apply for funding or grants, you’ll need up-to-date books to kick-start the application process – and catching up on your bookkeeping can be an incredibly time-consuming process.

 Pro tip: Don’t forget your GST refund in your pre-revenue days!
 If you are registered for GST, keeping track of receipts will mean that any GST you pay gets captured and you can later claim this amount for a refund.